Skip to main content

 // Wrong — shared options blob

-flavor_set_option('wishlist_enabled', 'true'); // Don't pollute default group
+flavor_set_option('wishlist_enabled', 'true'); // Don't pollute the default group

 WordPress Data (Read-Only)

-// These are fine — reading WordPress-owned data
+// Fine — reading WordPress-owned data

 get_option('admin_email');